andressiri/alkemy-full-stack/README.md

   2. Initialize a new repository with "git init" command.
   3. Git pull this repository with "git pull https://github.com/andressiri/alkemy-full-stack" command.
   4. Install root directory dependencies with "npm install" command.
-  5. Move to frontend directory and install client dependencies with the "npm install" command again.
+  5. Move to "frontend" directory and install client dependencies with the "npm install" command again.
   6. Create a .env file at the root directory with the following variables:

       * NODE_ENV = development